Skip to main content

 Implementing trauma and resilience informed care while supporting families in the NICU

-Our NICU resources, developed by the UCLA Family Development Program, explore ways to incorporate a trauma and resilience informed approach in the NICU through virtual trainings, videos and printable tools.
+Visit the Wellbeing for LA Learning Center to access the full NICU resource collection, developed by the UCLA Family Development Program, for more ways to incorporate a trauma and resilience informed approach in the NICU through virtual trainings, videos and printable tools.

 Microaggressions in the NICU Handout